tricha11/hugo-blog-theme/content/post/getting-started/index.md

 ---
 title: VVSRL receives grant from Office of Violence Against Women
-subtitle: OVW funds will support Dr. Richards and Wright evaluation of the Seattle's Domestic Violence Intervention Project
+subtitle: OVW funds will support Dr. Richards and Wright's evaluation of the Seattle's Domestic Violence Intervention Project
 date: 2020-12-13T00:00:00Z
 summary: Welcome 👋 We know that first impressions are important, so we've